Freebird2014/pycopy/docs/library/ussl.rst

      *do_handshake_on_connect*.

-   Depending on the underlying module implementation in a particular `MicroPython port`, some or all keyword arguments above may be not supported.
+   Depending on the underlying module implementation in a particular :term:`MicroPython port`, some or all keyword arguments above may be not supported.

 .. warning::